trillion-network/trillion-contracts/src/doc/token_design.md

 ## ERC-20

-The `FiatToken` implements the standard methods of the ERC-20 interface with some changes:
+The `FiatTokenV1` implements the standard methods of the ERC-20 interface with some changes:

 * A blacklisted address will be unable to call transfer or transferFrom, and will be unable to receive tokens.
 * transfer, transferFrom, and approve will fail if the contract has been paused.

 ### Creating and Destroying tokens

-The FiatToken contract allows any account with the `MINTER_ROLE` to create and destroy tokens.
+The FiatTokenV1 contract allows any account with the `MINTER_ROLE` to create and destroy tokens.
 The controller of these accounts will have to be members of Trillion, and will be vetted by Trillion before they are allowed to create new tokens.

 In the future, when we introduce Trillion partners and allow them to assume the `MINTER_ROLE`, we should consider adding a `minterAllowance` that allows Trillion to limit the number of tokens a minter can mint.